Belsouth 2023 Grading Session Schedule

 When will I know what team my child is in?

-All players will be invited to join a team via email by the end of February.
+All players will be invited to join a team via email in March.

 What should I do if I have concerns with my child’s placement or the Club’s Grading Policy?